Skip to main content

 5. VRF Election

-For each time slot, the registered operator will attempt to solve the VRF puzzle with the success probability determined by the target_bundles_per_slot defined in the genesis domain_config.
+For each time slot, the registered operator will attempt to solve the VRF puzzle with the success probability determined by the bundle_slot_probability defined in the genesis domain_config.
 To do so, they sign the slot challenge and check if it is below the desired threshold.
 When elected, they will produce a new domain bundle.

 For more details, see Bundle Producer Election